itplr-kosit/xrechnung-visualization/doc/usage.md

 Change column proportions according to your tabular layout.

-**Configuration of the numbering scheme of invoice lines.**
+**Configuration of the invoice line numbering scheme**

 ```xml
 <xsl:param name="invoiceline-numbering">normal</xsl:param>
 ```

 Supported values are:
-* normal - use numbers from invoice
+* normal - use numbers as in original invoice
 * 1.1    - use multilevel arabic numbering
 * 1.i    - use mixture of arabic and roman numbering
-* 00001  - use arabic numbering and align them
+* 00001  - use aligned arabic numbering
-* *other* - any picture string supported by xsl:number instruction can be used
+* *other* - any picture string supported by [xsl:number](https://developer.mozilla.org/en-US/docs/Web/XSLT/Element/number) instruction can be used

 ### Choice of Language for HTML and PDF